android-dtf/dtf/README.md

 - 'colored' pip module
 - 'lxml' python module

+### Upgrading from 1.3.0
+If you previously installed `dtf` version 1.3.0, you can use the uninstall script to ensure there are no conflicts:

+    $ sudo ./uninstall_1_3.sh

+Note that `dtf` version 1.3.1 *does not* require any changes to a user's PATH, so you should remove path changes related to `dtf`.

 Using dtf
 ---------
 For details on getting started with `dtf`, check out the documentation over at the www.thecobraden.com/projects/dtf/.